Paris-Panthéon-Assas University: Libraries

-The campuses at Rue d'Assas, Rue de Vaugirard and Melun host the university libraries, which are open to all the students.
+The campuses at Rue d'Assas, Rue de Vaugirard, and Melun host the university libraries, which are open to all the students.
 The university's research centres, institutes and reading rooms host twenty-two more specialized libraries.
 The total seating area of the university's libraries spans over 3,500 m2, and the university's collections gather over three hundred thousand volumes together.

 The new library at Centre Assas has been designed by the architect Alain Sarfati and has furniture designed by Philippe Starck.

-Faculty and students of the university also have free access to Cujas Library, which is the largest law library in Europe and to general research and study libraries in Paris, like the Sainte-Geneviève Library or the French National Library.
+Professors and students also have free access to Cujas Library, which is the largest law library in Europe and to general research and study libraries in Paris, including the Sainte-Geneviève Library or the French National Library.

 Journals and publications

 The university's publishing house, Éditions Panthéon-Assas, was established in 1998.

-Panthéon-Assas hosts several faculty-led publications in French: Jus Politicum ("Political Law Journal") since 2008, the Revue de droit d'Assas ("Assas Legal Journal") since 2010 and Droits fondamentaux ("Human Rights Journal") since 2012.
+Panthéon-Assas hosts several faculty-led publications in French: Jus Politicum (Political Law Journal) since 2008, the Revue de droit d'Assas (Assas Law Review) since 2010 and Droits fondamentaux (Human Rights Journal) since 2012.
 They are all available online.

 It also hosts a faculty-led publication in English, the Sorbonne-Assas Law Review, since 2012.